kwaldenphd/python-conditional-statements-functions/README.md

 - `for` and `while` loops
 - Functions

-A few examples of control and conditional execution in action.
+A few examples of control flow and conditional execution in action.

 ```Python
 # if statement example